Alexx/anagram-antigram/README.md

 ## Description

-_This is an application that takes in a word and outputs whether that word is an anagram or antigram._
+_This is an application that takes in two phrases and outputs whether those phrases are an anagram, antigram or neither._

 ## Setup/Installation